 Worship is the center of our church community, and as such, children are welcome at all of our worship services!
-If you are looking for a service geared specifically toward families with young children, check out our First Steps to Worship service.
-Intended for families with children ages 4 and younger, First Steps meets every Sunday of the year at 10:15am in Haas Hall.
+If you are looking for a service geared specifically toward families with young children, check out Family Table.
+Intended for families with young children, Family Table meets every Sunday of the year at 10:30am in McCausland Chapel.

 What is expected as far as behavior during worship?

 Church is a wonderful opportunity for children to learn how to pray and get involved in a community activity around faith, and also a great chance to continue learning self-control and respect for others.
-Because this learning is a process and not a product, we understand that there will be wiggles and giggles, crying and sighing.
-There is an Ark cabinet in the Narthex [entry space] that is stocked with coloring sheets and crayons, books and quiet activities.
-If your child is having a difficult time, to teach them respect and awareness, we do encourage parents to remove the youngster in the same way you would at a movie or the dinner table.
-Walk with them, talk with them, calm them and explain what is happening in the church.
-The basic philosophy here is that if your child is old enough for school, then sitting through church and being part of the a faith community with lots of involvement opportunities during worship is completely within his or her grasp!
-We want them with us!
-For younger children, there is a Nursery.
+Because this learning is a process, we understand that there will be wiggles and giggles, crying and sighing.
+There is a bench inside the Nave of the Church that is stocked with coloring sheets and crayons, books and quiet activities.
+Children are always welcome in worship.

-How do I get my child involved with the Chorister program or as a reader?
+How do I get my child involved with the Chorister program?

 The year is full of special events for Children!
-St. Francis Day Blessing of the Animals, All Saints’ Day, the Christmas Pageant, the Annual Easter Egg Hunt, Discovery Hour Celebration, Messy Church Events, and Vacation Church School during the summer, just to name a few!
+St. Francis Day Blessing of the Animals, All Saints’ Day, the Christmas Pageant, the Annual Easter Egg Hunt, and Vacation Church School during the summer, just to name a few.

 How are children included in Outreach?

 All during the Church School year, children have the opportunity to get involved in the care and connection with people in need.
-Our biggest event in the annual PAC-A-THON where we pack between 15,000-20,000 meals through Stop Hunger Now.
+Our biggest event in the annual PAC-A-THON where we pack between 15,000-20,000 meals through Rise Against Hunger.
 With ample Outreach projects happening within the life of the parish, children are always welcome to get involved, too.
 In the past years, Church School classes have taken on individual projects, as well.